jolicode/secret-santa/README.md

 - a Redis server
 - PHP 7.1+

-Run the following command to launch the app locally:
+Run the following command to install the app locally:

 `composer install`